KevinTheMix/CheatSheets/# Web/CGI.md

-# CGI
+# CGI (Common Gateway Interface)

-## Environment

-2014.06.12:
+Standard protocol allowing web servers to execute programs/scripts to generate dynamic content in response to client requests, in a variety of languages (most often Perl).
+The generated content can be HTML/XML, or any text/data (eg CSV, JSON, images, à la ASP's _ashx_).

+* 2014.06.12
-CGI scripts are placed in a cgi-bin directory by convention, eg _C:\Program Files\EasyPHP-5.3.2i\apache\cgi-bin_ Perl CGI scripts end with the _.cgi_ extension.
+  * CGI scripts are placed in a cgi-bin directory by convention, eg _C:\Program Files\EasyPHP-5.3.2i\apache\cgi-bin_
+  * Perl CGI scripts end with the _.cgi_ extension.

 ## Samples